-Having developed CRC cards we can roleplay a range of scenarios in order to check the system works 'on paper'.
-If not we can amend before getting into the time consuming process of programming a flawed plan.
+Having developed CRC cards we can role-play a range of scenarios in order to check the system works 'on paper'.
+If not we can amend the design before getting into the time consuming process of programming a flawed plan.

 One sample scenario would be when a runner gets an additional sponsor.
 In this case by looking at the CRC cards above a Runner is able to record sponsorship information in collaboration with the SponsorshipForm class.
 The SponsorshipForm class records a list of sponsors and can add additional sponsor to this list.
+So this part of the design seems to work.

-Testing out a range of scenarios may highlight flaws in our system designs that we can then fix $-\log$ before any time has been wasted by programming weak designs.
+Testing out a range of scenarios may highlight flaws in our system designs that we can then fix - long before any time has been wasted by programming weak designs.